Zero-Tang/NoirVisor/src/vt_core/readme.md

 In fact, this is required by Intel SDM.
 Not doing so may result the nested hypervisor to failure.
 "Save XXX" in VM-Exit Control field gives us hint whether we should synchronize them of not.
 For example, If the "Save IA32_EFER" bit is reset, then we do not synchronize the "Guest IA32_EFER" field in L2T VMCS.

 ### L2 VMCS Optimization: <b> VMCS Shadowing </b>
-The performance improvement by VMCS Shadowing depends on how to setup the vmread/vmwrite bitmaps. <br>
+The performance improvement by VMCS Shadowing depends on how to setup the vmread/vmwrite bitmaps. \
 By now, I do not have a clear idea on how to effectively utilize this processor feature.

 ## Devirtualize on-the-fly
-Since NoirVisor is possible to be unloaded before the nested hypervisor ends, it is necessary to put nested hypervisor directly onto the processor - that is, L1 becomes L0 and L2 becomes L1. <br>
+Since NoirVisor is possible to be unloaded before the nested hypervisor ends, it is necessary to put nested hypervisor directly onto the processor - that is, L1 becomes L0 and L2 becomes L1. \
 This is a suggestion for Nested Virtualization in NoirVisor.
 By now, algorithm design will not be made.
-After the Nested Virtualization feature completes, NoirVisor may refuse unloading as long as the nested hypervisor did not leave. <br>
+After the Nested Virtualization feature completes, NoirVisor may refuse unloading as long as the nested hypervisor did not leave. \

 # Customizable VM Scheduler Algorithm
 This chapter describes the CVM scheduler algorithm for VT-Core.

 ## World Switch - Host to Guest
-The only condition to switch the world from Host to Guest is the Host's hypercall to request switching to the Guest's vCPU. <br>
+The only condition to switch the world from Host to Guest is the Host's hypercall to request switching to the Guest's vCPU. \
 Prior to switching vCPU, the scheduler should save the Host's state, which includes:

 - General-Purpose Registers (Excludes `rsp`, `rip` and `rflags` in that they are already saved in VMCS)